vasnesterov/vasnesterov.github.io/compute_asymptotics.md

 so after a certain number of steps we stop and try to use the eventual zeroness oracle to prove that the attached function is eventually zero and return `nil`.

-This is why we need to explicitly store the function `PreMS` approximates.
+This is why we need to explicitly store the function `MultiseriesExpansion` approximates.

 ## Final algorithm